-For FDD and TDD the radio access scheme is Direct-Sequence Code Division Multiple Access (DS-CDMA) with information spread over approximately 5 MHz bandwidth with a chip rate of 3.84 Mcps.
-The technology employs both, frequency division duplex (FDD) and time division duplex (TDD).
+The radio access scheme is Direct-Sequence Code Division Multiple Access (DS-CDMA) with information spread over approximately 5 MHz bandwidth with a chip rate of 3.84 Mcps, thus also often denoted as Wide-band CDMA (WCDMA) due to that nature.
+The technology employs frequency division duplex (FDD).
 It is defined to carry a wide range of user data services (multimedia, packet etc.) simultaneously multiplexed on a single carrier.
 The specifications are developed and specified within the 3GPP organisation.

 The overall architecture is briefly introduced in Section 5.x.2.2.
 Then the description continues with an overview on the radio protocol layers that are relevant for the radio access specific parts, i.e. the physical layer, layer 2 and radio resource layer 3 of the radio interface.